 Peppermint Oil Characteristics

-Peppermint oil is a fluid, colourless oil with a clean, fresh, minty scent that is distinctly penetrating.
-Following are some of the characteristics of the peppermint oil.
+Peppermint oil is fluid, colorless oil with a clean, fresh, minty scent that is distinctly penetrating.
+The following are some of the characteristics of the peppermint oil.

 |Botanical Name||Mentha piperita|